That estimated dollar amount results from a -37.3% decline from $2 billion five years earlier in 2021.

-Cuba’s 5 most valuable exports are cigars and cigarettes, zinc ores and concentrates, nickel matte and oxide sinters, alcoholic beverages and wood charcoal.
-That leading quintet represents 47% of the total value for Cuban exports during 2024, a relatively strong concentration of products.
+Cuba’s 5 most valuable exports are cigars and cigarettes, alcoholic beverages including spirits and liqueurs, zinc ores and concentrates, nickel matte and oxide sinters, and wood charcoal.
+That leading quintet represents 53.5% of the total value for Cuban exports during 2025, a relatively strong concentration of export products.

 Best Cuban Exports Customers